Alan Tam: As a solo singer

-In 2007, he was the recipient of the 30th Hall of Fame Award from the Composers and Authors Society of Hong Kong (CASH) for his 30+ years of contributions to the Hong Kong and Chinese music industry (以表揚他三十多年來對香港音樂創作及華人樂壇的貢獻).
+In 2007, he was the recipient of the 30th Hall of Fame Award from the Composers and Authors Society of Hong Kong (CASH) for his 30+ years of contributions to the Hong Kong and Chinese music industry.

 Actor

 In the 1970s, Tam hosted the variety show The Wynners Show and took part in the television drama Over the Rainbow.
 He decided to pursue opportunities in Taiwan in 1980, and starred in renowned director Pai Ching-jui's A Girl Without Sorrow.
 He subsequently starred in more than ten films in Taiwan including The Funny Couple and Part Time Job.
 He later starred in a number of films like Armour of God with Jackie Chan and Master Wong v.
 Master Wong which is a parody of legendary Canton kung fu fighter Wong Fei Hung.
 In 1981, Tam won the Best Actor award at the Golden Horse Awards for his role in If I Were for Real.
 He has virtually retired from acting since Age of Miracles (1996) and Aces Going Places (1997).
 However, he makes a comeback for Here Comes Fortune in 2010.